MicrosoftDocs/OfficeDocs-MicrosoftSearch/MicrosoftSearch/manage-verticals.md

 # Manage search verticals

 Search verticals are tabs on the search result page that show results of a specific type or from select sources.
 For example, the Files vertical shows results classified as files and makes it easy for users who are looking to find documents.
 You can customize verticals in Microsoft Search to meet the needs of your organization or individual departments.
+Microsoft Search has two types of verticals, out of the box or default and custom verticals.
+The default verticals, such as All, Files, and People, create easy access to the most commonly used search results.

 You can manage verticals at two levels:

 - **Organization level** – A vertical at the organization level appears on the search results page when users search from their [SharePoint](https://sharepoint.com/) start page, [Microsoft Office](https://office.com), and Microsoft Search in [Bing](https://bing.com)
 - **Site level** – A vertical at the site level appears on the search results page when users search on a SharePoint site.
 For example, you might want to enable your customer service employees to search for Severity 1 incidents directly from their department’s SharePoint site.

-## Understanding search verticals

-Microsoft Search has two types of verticals, out of the box or default verticals and custom verticals.
-The Out of the box or default verticals, such as All, Files, and People, create easy access to the most commonly used search results.

-Additional configuration options are offered on custom verticals and can be used to create the best experience for your users.

 ## Out of the box verticals

-By default, Microsoft Search shows verticals for All, People, Files, Sites etc. Default verticals are present at the organization level in experiences like [SharePoint](https://sharepoint.com/), [Microsoft Office](https://office.com/), and Microsoft Search in [Bing](https://bing.com/) or at the site level in each site's search result page.
+Default verticals are present at the organization level in experiences like [SharePoint](https://sharepoint.com/), [Microsoft Office](https://office.com/), and Microsoft Search in [Bing](https://bing.com/) or at the SharePoint site level in each site's search result page.

 Here is a summary of customization capabilities on out of the box verticals.